isaacnmm/pestpolicy-hugo2XX/content/posts/best-bug-zapper-for-mosquitoes/index.md

 The lantern design of Flowtron gives it stability to be placed at any point on the ground without falling.
 The 40-watt unit can kill mosquitoes effectively within a 1- acre space.
 This product is safer and cleaner when used as compared to other chemical products.
 Its non-clogging killing grid assembly eliminates clogging of the Grid, which may lead to unit short-circuit or make insect remains flare-up.
-Flowtron� BK-D40 assures you of over 100 million safe death of mosquitoes in your environment without affecting the ecosystem.
+Flowtron BK-D40 assures you of over 100 million safe death of mosquitoes in your environment without affecting the ecosystem.
 Its high-impact Construction offers substantial protection to the interior, giving thus preventing pets, children, and birds from touching the charged Grid.
 It also has one free cartridge for attracting mosquitoes from hideouts that can last you 30 days.
 For effectiveness purposes, this cartridge gives off carbon dioxide similar sent that acts as bait.
-**How to use Flowtron BK-40D Electronic Insect Killer�** Plug in your outdoor extension into the socket/power supply.
+**How to use Flowtron BK-40D Electronic Insect Killer** Plug in your outdoor extension into the socket/power supply.
 Then, press on the power button to start its use.
 Approximately 15 feet is best while in use from your House.
 Pros:
 - Safe for both Children and pets.